fouadbhatti/advanced-react-redux-jest/README.md

 - Hot reloading and time Travel
 - Redux reselect selectors for encapsulation and performance
 - Lazy loading components
+- Using recompose library for using state in functional components, conditional rendering/branching, lifecycle hooks, composing higher order components

 ### Installation
 ```